binpash/pash/evaluation/eval_script/README.md

 #### Requirements

-The performance evaluation components of the artifact has the following requirements:
+The artifact makes three claims, each of which has different hardware/software requirements:
+- Claim 1 requires access to one of our machines in order to run the POSIX test suite because it cannot be shared publicly.
+- Claim 2 has the following requirements, which are met by a server that we give you access to, or can be met using the `binpash/pash:latest` docker image (but you would have to run it on your own infrastructure):
   * Hardware: a modern multi-processor, to show performance results (the more cpus, the merrier)
   * Software: automake bc curl gcc git libtool m4 python sudo wget bsdmainutils libffi-dev locales locales-all netcat-openbsd pkg-config python3 python3-pip python3-setuptools python3-testresources wamerican-insane

-The `deathstar` server below meets all these requirements; the `binpash/pash:latest` docker image is the next-best option, which meets all the software requirements (but you would have to run it on your own infrastructure).
+- Claim 3 requires **TODO**

+#### Correctness Evaluation Server (antikythera)

+**TODO: Dimitris** Have a section that runs quickcheck (or something small like `./pa.sh -c 'echo hi'`) here (together with instructions for keys).

-#### Evaluation Server (deathstar)
+#### Performance Evaluation Server (deathstar)

 We have created a reviewer account on `deathstar`, the machine used for all the performance results reported in the paper.
 Here _reviewers have to coordinate themselves other to not run checks/experiments at the same time_.
 To use `deathstar`, run a quick check with: